ligadata-shilpa/Kamanja/trunk/FactoriesOfModelInstanceFactory/PythonModelPrototype/README.md

 2) _Scala Test Script_

-The scala script is the client serving as the proxy for the python stub model, python factory, and python factory of factories is found in the src/main/scala folder.
+The scala script is the client serving as the proxy for the python stub model, python factory, and python factory of factories and is found in the src/main/scala folder.

 3) _The Server Loading Mechanism_